“Follow your heart but take your brain with you.” Alfred Adler

 Next, the thalamus, your brains perception center starts to work on interpreting the stimuli created by the conflict.
 This is where our regularly wrong assumptions come from.
 From this, our brain creates a story or a narrative of the entire conflict from beginning, middle, to end (even if we don’t have all the information necessary for the complete story).

-Essentially, our brain are wired to react to conflict not to respond productively.
+Essentially, our brains are wired to react to conflict not to respond productively.

 How Automatically Do We Judge Other People?